schneidenbach/ImmutableDataStructuresInCSharpAndDotNet/PITCHME.md

 ---

 # <span class="orange">WARNING</span>
-There are a lot of bad immutability jokes in these slide deck
+There are a lot of bad immutability jokes in this slide deck

 ---